effekseer/docs_tool/source/en/ToolTutorial/material_03.md

    :align: center
 ```

-Then, set custom data from Effekseer's drawing common panel.
+Then, set custom data from Effekseer's Basic Render Settings panel.
 In this case, we will use the F-curve since we will be moving the UVs to achieve the fade in and out.

 ```eval_rst